Hydrogen's not for Heating

 Second, such a programme will provide support for a continued fossil fuel industry (including unabated methane leakage from extraction activities).
 The industry will include the possibility (read near-certainty) of production that is not subject to carbon capture and storage.
 There is then the issue of monitoring and accountability over the extent to which the carbon is stored in a sustainable fashion.
 These are likely to be lacking.

-The reality is that 'blue hydrogen' in the UK will be used to develop new natural gas fields that will only be economic if they carry on supplying large quantities of unabated natural gas to other parts of the world.
+The reality is that 'blue hydrogen' in the UK will be used to develop new fossil gas fields that will only be economic if they carry on supplying large quantities of unabated fossil gas to other parts of the world.

 A third reason why 'blue hydrogen' is bad is that using 'blue' hydrogen, in as much as it succeeds in paving the way for supply of renewable hydrogen, will lock in a huge waste of renewable energy compared to using this renewable energy much more efficiently.